fermyon/bartholomew/README.md

 $ PREVIEW_MODE=1 make serve
 ```

-Hippo:

-Add the environment variable PREVIEW_MODE=1 to the desired channel.

 ## Configuring Bartholomew

-Bartholomew can run inside of any CGI environment that supports directly executing
+Bartholomew can run inside of any Spin environment that supports directly executing
 Wasm modules.
-That basically means Hippo, Wagi, and Wagi.net.
+That basically means Hippo and Spin.
 (If you get it running
 in another environment, please tell us!)

 Bartholomew requires that several directories are mounted into the Wasm module: